substrant/starlight/README.md

 shouldn't be a problem, but I thought I'd throw that out.
 It should be undetectable by Roblox's anti-cheat.

-## Building
-The only prerequisite for building Starlight is .NET Framework 4.8 build tools and Visual Studio.
-You can download both from the Visual Studio Installer.

-To build Starlight, simply open the solution in Visual Studio, set the build target to "Release", right click the solution, and click build.
-The binaries will be compiled into `Starlight/bin/Release`.

 ## Issues and Support
 **Starlight does not have a Discord server.**